vektor-inc/lightning/readme.txt

 == Changelog ==
+[ G3 ][ Design Bug Fix ][ OriginIII ] Fixed margin-bottom of vk_button does not work if vk_button is adjacent within an element of .is-layout-flow or .is-layout-constrained.
 [ G3 ][ Design Bug Fix ][ OriginIII ] Fixed the issue where the OriginIII title design was incorrectly applied to the post title block.

 v15.20.1